k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 </tbody>
 </table>

-### How do I Run an SQL Statement in the Data Viewer?
+### How Do I Run an SQL Statement in the Data Viewer?

 Run and execute the SQL statement from the scripting area on the selected DB file:
 1. Enter the **SQL statement** using **SQLite syntax** into the Scripting area.